$117,190($56.34/hr)

 -

-Aerospace Engineers design, develop, and test aircraft, spacecraft, satellites, and missiles.
+Aerospace engineers design, develop, and test aircraft, spacecraft, satellites, and missiles.
 In addition, they create and test prototypes to make sure that they function according to design.

 Bachelor's degree